-Our Data Privacy Officer can be contacted using the following email address: , or alternatively by writing to the address “Old Vicarage, Old Vicarage Lane, Leeds, LS25 5EA” and marking it for the attention of the Data Privacy Officer.
+Our Data Privacy Officer can be contacted using the following email address: email@example.com, or alternatively by writing to the address “Old Vicarage, Old Vicarage Lane, Leeds, LS25 5EA” and marking it for the attention of the Data Privacy Officer.

 Data we collect and hold about you